 Your emotions will be the same: a sincere desire to make sure every member of your family will be safe throughout the entirety of the storm, evacuation, or relocation.
 You will be making decisions without time to consider your options and, with each passing moment, the options you can consider become more limited.
 Hotels that are pet-friendly become booked, your internet might not be working for research on pet-friendly shelters, or the lines of traffic moving out of your area will feel prohibitive at best, paralyzing at worst.
 All the while you are thinking, “Where did I put Fluffy’s vet records and cat carrier?”

 Even the simplest of pets have important preparedness needs.
-Here’s a few for the most common household pets like dogs and cats (at the end of this post, I link to other resources for equine, livestock, reptiles, and other animals if you happen to have a menagerie like me):
+Here are a few for the most common household pets like dogs and cats (at the end of this post, I link to other resources for equine, livestock, reptiles, and other animals if you happen to have a menagerie like me):

 Pack a go-kit of the following standing supplies: